MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-specify-different-recipient-types-for-a-mail-item.md

 - csharp
 ---

-# How to: Specify Different Recipient Types for a Mail Item
+# Specify Different Recipient Types for a Mail Item

 This example shows how to programmatically set different recipient types (To, Cc, or Bcc) for a mail item.